What should nest boxes be mounted on?

 still prefer steel pipe.
 After all you never know what extra weight the pole may

-have to hold.
-Photo below of a young Bald Eagle on a Tree Swallow box in
+need to hold.
+Photo below of a young Bald Eagle perched on a Tree Swallow

-Click here for Next Step: Mounting Boxes on Poles.
+Click here for Next Step: Mounting Nest Boxes on Poles.

 Learn About Birds at Tree Swallow Nest Box Projects